I am an Assistant Professor in the School of Medicine at UC Davis.

-I am postdoctoral scholar at UC Berkeley.
-I'm funded by a NIDA K99 I wrote to develop methods to transport mediation effects from one population to another and apply them to understand how school characteristics mediate relationships between neighborhood factors and adolescent drug use.
-I graduated with a PhD (Epidemiology) and MHS (Biostatistics) from the Johns Hopkins Bloomberg School of Public Health in 2014.
-Here is my CV.
+My current work, funded by a NIDA K99/R00, is developing methods to transport mediation effects from one population to another and apply them to understand how school characteristics mediate relationships between neighborhood factors and adolescent drug use.

 I'm currently working with:

 - Mark van der Laan in developing targeted minimum loss-based estimators for transporting encouragement design interventions across sites estimating mediation effects, with

 - Jen Ahern and Maria Glymour applying these estimators to understanding site variability in policy and program effects, and with

 - Magdalena Cerdá understanding the health effects of substance use policies and the risk landscape of the opioid epidemic.

 Previously, I've worked closely with Michael Rosenblum and Ivàn Dìaz on evaluating simple estimators of an average treatment effect in the presence of effect heterogeneity, a double selection mechanism, and treatment bias; Kathleen Merikangas during my predoctoral fellowship at NIMH; and with Justin Lessler, Derek Cummings, and the Johns Hopkins ID dynamics group on estimating the incubation periods of various infectious diseases.